About Pride Hamilton

 Pride Hamilton incorporated in November 2018 and plans an annual event in Gage Park (following the success of Pride 2018).
 Pride 2018 was run by a group of local community volunteers who wanted to put on a large celebration in a central city park.

 Our first official Pride as an organization took place in 2019 at Gage Park.
 Pride organizing in Hamilton has been happening since 1991.
-Pride will be celebrating its 30th Anniversary in 2021.
+Pride will be celebrating 30 years of Pride in Hamilton in 2021.

 Pride Hamilton does not define itself using traditional mission, vision, or values statements.
 While we will continue to support and stand with Hamilton's Two Spirit and LGBTQIA+ communities, the main focus of our organization is to plan Pride events in the months of May and June each year.
 We hope to expand this work as the organization builds capacity.
 Pride Hamilton gave a presentation at a Community Meeting on March 10, 2020 to let the Hamilton community know where we stand with respect to organizing for this year's event.
 A summary of that presentation is below.

 Pride is committed to a safe and inclusive Pride 2020 and is committed to being transparent and accountable.
 The statements below define how we envision that happening for Pride 2020.
 If you have questions about these statements, please contact us at email@example.com.
 These statements are summarized from a Community Meeting that Pride Hamilton held on March 10, 2020.

 *A full slide deck of that presentation can be found at https://tinyurl.com/Pride-Community-Meeting.